Evergreen Trees for Midwest Landscapes: Broadleaf vs. Needle Varieties

 • Chlorophyll: This is the green pigment in leaves that helps trees turn sunlight into energy.
 Even in winter, evergreens keep their chlorophyll active.

-Evergreen trees do more than just look nice – they play a big part in how our surroundings appear.
-They bring color and texture year-round, making them architectural in gardens, parks and landscapes.
-The calming green background they create makes things feel steady and lasting.
+• They bring color and texture year-round, making them architectural in gardens, parks, and landscapes.
+Their calming green background makes things feel steady and lasting.

-From a nature point of view, evergreens are homes and food for many animals.
+• From a nature point of view, evergreens are homes and food for many animals.
 Birds find safe spots in the branches, and other creatures use the needles or leaves for nests and protection.
-Additionally, evergreens contribute to soil health by preventing erosion and enriching the ground with organic matter as their needles or leaves decompose.

 Broadleaf Evergreens